nemild/cli_for_full_stack/README.md

 -n 3 # send 3 arguments at a time, default is 1
 -j 5 # max jobs in parallel
 parallel -- ls "cat abc.txt" "df -h" # run specified commands
+# split is used with parallel, as split can break up a file before you farm it out to multiple servers
 ```

 #### xargs: execute multiple arguments